tmtsoftware/esw/docs/src/main/sequencer/scripts/fsm.md

 For creating fsm, the third parameter is a block which is the place to define all the states.
 A method named `state` needs to be called with parameters `name` of the state and the `block` of actions to be performed when transitioned to that state.
-When multiple states with same name are added, the last defined state will considered and others will be discarded.
+When multiple states with same name are added, the last defined state will consider and others will be discarded.

 Kotlin
 :   @@snip [fsm.kts](../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/fsm.kts) { #define-state }

 @@@ note
-State names are **case insensitive**.
+State names are **case-insensitive**.
 @@@

 ### State transition